millerms/CranburyChiropractic/_pages/treat.md

 ## How we match care to your case
 {: .reveal .reveal--up }
-- **Neurologic lens:** we’ll check how your brain and body communicate (visual, vestibular, proprioceptive) and target the limiter.
+- **Neurologic lens:** we’ll check how your brain and body communicate (visual, vestibular, proprioceptive) and target the limiter—the mobility, control, or tissue-irritability pattern most holding you back.
 - **Precise joint care:** full‑spine and extremity adjustments when appropriate—never one‑size‑fits‑all.
 - **Practical exercises:** short “micro‑sets” you can actually do.
 - **Modern tools:** **Class III cold laser** and **shockwave (ESWT)** when they’re a good fit.